wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-options/includes/9-summary.md

-WinAutomation **Options** tab provides a wide variety of configurations and enables you to adjust the platform to your needs.
-By applying a custom error handling behavior and creating a concurrency policy, you can make running processes more productive and robust to errors.
+The WinAutomation Options tab provides a wide variety of configurations and enables you to adjust the platform to your needs.
+By applying custom error handling behavior and creating a concurrency policy, you can make running processes more productive and robust to errors.